 As you can imagine, smart contracts have enormous implications for businesses in almost any industry.
 A lot of the new cryptocurrencies being created these days are offering built-in smart contract technology.

 What makes Bitcoin and Ethereum similar?

 There are a lot of similarities other than the programming.

-Both coins are valuable: At the time of writing bitcoin and Ethereum are the number 1 and 2 coins respectively in terms of market cap.
+Both coins are valuable: At the time of writing Bitcoin and Ethereum are the number one and two coins respectively in terms of market cap.
 They’re the world’s biggest and most valuable cryptocurrencies.

-Both coins are old: Some of the newer coins outperform bitcoin and Ethereum in various ways.
-Other coins are quicker to transfer, or have lower fees, or have extra features.
+Both coins are old: Some of the newer coins outperform Bitcoin and Ethereum in various ways.
+Other coins are quicker to transfer, have lower fees or have extra features.

 Also, both coins have scaling problems.
 Because they’re so old, both Bitcoin and Ethereum are having trouble with being too popular and having too many people using them.